 There are many types of animation.
 I am a 3D animator… Or if we want to be accurate, I am the most skilled in 3D animation.
 I also work as a motion graphic artists.
 Overall, 3D animation and Motion Graphic have lots of similarities, but they are also pretty different.

 In motion graphics, you have more freedom since you are usually working with non-human and non-living subjects.
 You are mainly simulating the motion of a natural phenomenon, non-human subject, and fantastical object.
 It is not something that exists in the real world so you can use your imagination.
 Of course, it should look natural, but some deviation is still allowed.
-For all those reasons, with motion graphics, you can get beautiful results much faster.
+With motion graphics, you can get beautiful results much faster.

 3D animation or character animation for cartoons is much more demanding.
 Especially if you are working on animations for kids, which is the case most of the time.
-There are lots of subtleties, connected to the posing and animation of the characters that you need to be aware of at all time.
+There are lots of subtleties, connected to the posing and animation of the characters you need to know of at all time.

-What are some of those rules that you need to be aware of?
+What are some of those rules you need to know of?

-To be considered good, 3D animation needs to follow certain patterns.
+To be good 3D animation needs to follow certain patterns.
 There is a concept of the main pose in animation.
-In other words, before starting to move the character, you need to set certain poses for it.
+Before moving the character, you need to set certain poses for it.
 After you do, you need to look at the silhouettes of your characters.
 Basically, you need to switch off all the imaginary light and treat the subject as just a black icon.

 It is the best way to understand the character’s design and what its posture conveys.
-So, if you are looking at the silhouette of a character and have no idea who the character is and what its body says, it means you have done something wrong.
-When you are working on a cartoon for kids, there are poses that you cannot do.
+So, if you are looking at the silhouette of a character and do not understand who the character is and what its body says, it means you have done something wrong.
+When you are working on a cartoon for kids, there are poses you cannot do.
 Mainly because kids might not understand it right.
-Those are the rules that exist in the world of animation, and in most of the cases, you cannot deviate from them.
+Those are the rules that exist in the world of animation, and in most cases, you cannot deviate from them.

-If you are looking at the silhouette of a character and have no idea who the character is and what its body says, it means you have done something wrong.
+[If you are looking at the silhouette of a character and do not understand who the character is and what its body says, it means you have done something wrong.]